janijk/HH--ysnPass/README.md

 ## Technologies used???

 ## Acknowledgements
-Picture which is used as icon and logo in the app, is Designed by Freepik

-<a href="http://www.freepik.com">Designed by Freepik</a>
+Picture which is used as icon and logo in the app, is <a href="http://www.freepik.com">Designed by Freepik</a>